SouthGreenPlatform/trainings/_pages/annotation/MAKER/StructuralAnnotation_mtp.md

 ## Prepare the input data

-Link the raw computes you want to use into your folder.
-The files you will need are:

-- the gff file of the pre-computed repeats (coordinates of repeatmasked regions)
+First you need the genome sequence:
 {% highlight bash %}
-ln -s ~/annotation_course/data/raw_computes/repeatmasker.gff
+ln -s mydisk/input_dir/genome.fa
 {% endhighlight %}

-In addition, you will also need the genome sequence.
+Then the gff file of the pre-computed repeats (coordinates of repeatmasked regions)

 {% highlight bash %}
-ln -s ~/annotation_course/data/genome/genome.fa
+ln -s mydisk/input_dir/repeatmasker.gff
 {% endhighlight %}

-Then you will also need EST previously align (gff format) and protein fasta file:
+You will also need EST previously aligned in gff format:
 {% highlight bash %}
-ln -s ~/annotation_course/data/evidence/est2genome.gff
-ln -s ~/annotation_course/data/evidence/proteins.fa
+ln -s mydisk/input_dir/est2genome.gff
 {% endhighlight %}

+Finally the protein fasta files:
+{% highlight bash %}
+ln -s mydisk/input_dir/protein-set1.fa
+ln -s mydisk/input_dir/protein-set2.fa
+{% endhighlight %}

 /!\\ Always check that the gff files you provides as protein or EST contains   match / match_part (gff alignment type ) feature types rather than genes/transcripts (gff annotation type) otherwise MAKER will not use the contained data properly.
 Here all the data are fine.

-You should now have 1 repeat file, 1 EST file, 1 protein file and the genome sequence in fasta format in the working directory.
+You should now have 1 repeat file, 1 EST file, 2 protein files and the genome sequence in the working directory.

-For Maker to use this information, we need creating the three config files, typing this command:
-{% highlight bash %}
-maker -CTL
-{% endhighlight %}

-You can leave the two files controlling external software behaviors untouched.
-In the actual maker options file called **maker_opts.ctl**, we need to provide:
+You nust now inform MAKER by editing the following options within the file called **maker_opts.ctl** (leave the two other files controlling external software behaviors untouched):

 - name of the genome sequence (genome=)
 - name of the 'EST' file in fasta format  (est_gff=)